 Since 2017, Kaykima Wilderness has been teaching emergency survival and bushcraft skills to students of all ages, stages, and abilities.

-Our business model is a little different - based out of Calgary, Alberta, we offer programming throughout the province of Alberta and into B.C., Saskatchewan, and the Northwest and Yukon Territories.
-You may see pictures of our Sprinter van - our office on wheels - on social media.
-"Ol' Girl," as we named her, is our way of staying connected to clients and to nature.
-Our roaming business allows us to share our programs over a wider area, as well as discover many beautiful areas of the Treaties 6, 7, and 8 land that we are grateful to be able to honour and enjoy.
+Kaykima's business model is a little different - based out of Calgary, Alberta, I offer programming throughout the province of Alberta and into B.C., Saskatchewan, and the Northwest and Yukon Territories.
+You may see pictures of my Sprinter van - my office and cabin on wheels.
+This enables me to stay, not only connected to clients, but also to nature.
+The roaming business allows to share my programs over a wider area, as well as discover many beautiful areas of the Treaties 6, 7, and 8 land that we are all grateful to be able to honour and enjoy.

 Kaykima Wilderness classes are built upon the premise that working with nature, rather than against it, increases the chances of survival in an emergency situation.
 By getting outside and into nature, students learn to engage with the natural world in a tangible, personal, and sustainable way.
 We want to help humans survive - and thrive - in their natural environments, thus developing communities based upon gratitude and a deep appreciation for nature. .